meta-llama/llama-stack-apps/examples/E2E-RAG-App/README.md

 ### Overview of how the RAG app works:

 1. We use [docling](https://github.com/DS4SD/docling) framework for handling multiple file input formats (PDF, PPTX, DOCX)
-2. If you are using a GPU inference machine, we have an option to use `Llama-3.2-11B-Vision` to caption images in the documents, on CPU machine this step is skipped
+2. If you are using a GPU, we have an option to use `Llama-3.2-11B-Vision` to caption images in the documents.
+On a CPU-only machine this step is skipped.
 3. Once ingested, we use a llama-stack distribution running chroma-db and `Llama-3.2-3B-Instruct` to ingest chunks into a memory_bank
 4. Once the vectordb is created, we then use llama-stack with the `Llama-3.2-3B-Instruct` to chat with the model.